 About the Symposium

-The first annual Life-Cycle Analysis (LCA) for Transportation Symposium is to showcase various academic, industry, and institutional research efforts on LCA topics.
+The first annual Life-Cycle Analysis (LCA) for Transportation Symposium, taking place one day on Nov.
+3, is to showcase various academic, industry, and institutional research efforts on LCA topics.
 The goal of the Life-Cycle Analysis (LCA) is a vital tool to understand total emissions produced during the manufacture, life, and recycling of a vehicle.
 A ‘zero’ definition at the tailpipe does not fully capture total cradle-to-grave emissions.
 With a focus on policy, this symposium is ideally placed to help guide future rulemaking efforts.

 The Symposium organization committee is represented by a variety of technical perspectives from LCA, alternative fuels, battery technologies and internal combustion engines.
 Our committee members are: